Red Beans and Rice with Andouille Sausage is an easy one pot meal perfect for busy weeknights!

 Store

-This recipe will keep up to 4 days in the fridge in an airtight container.
+This recipe will keep up to 4 days in the refrigerator in an airtight container.
 Make sure to allow the food to cool completely before refrigerating.

 Freeze

-Easily freeze this red beans and rice in a glass or plastic freezer-safe container.
+Easily freeze this red beans and rice recipe in a freezer bag or other freezer safe container.
 Make sure to leave some space in the container to allow the food to expand while freezing.
 This will keep for six months, but rice always has the best texture the sooner you eat it.

 To reduce freezer burn, squeeze or suck as much air as possible out of the container before freezing.